Shares slip in low-volume trading; safe-havens rise

 Wall Street ended lower, after the S&P 500's latest record high on Monday.
 The benchmark index is on track to close a third straight year of double-digit positive returns.

-An MSCI gauge of stocks in major markets .MIWD00000PUS fell 0.6 percent, weighed by a 1.6 percent drop in Tokyo's Nikkei .N225.
-European shares .FTEU3 closed down 1 percent.
+An MSCI gauge of stocks in major markets fell 0.6 percent, weighed by a 1.6 percent drop in Tokyo's Nikkei.
+European shares closed down 1 percent.

 The thinly traded market, particularly in Europe, triggered a "magnified reaction to headlines from Greece," according to Scott Clemons, chief investment strategist at Brown Brothers Harriman Private Banking in New York.

-The euro EUR= held just above a 2-1/2 year low at $1.2158 as more lackluster bank lending data and fresh evidence of deflation taking hold in Spain and Italy bolstered the case for further monetary easing by the European Central Bank.
+The euro held just above a 2-1/2 year low at $1.2158 as more lacklustre bank lending data and fresh evidence of deflation taking hold in Spain and Italy bolstered the case for further monetary easing by the European Central Bank.

-The yen gained 0.9 percent against both the dollar JPY= and euro EURJPY=R as investors sought the traditional safety of the Japanese currency.
+The yen gained 0.9 percent against both the dollar and euro as investors sought the traditional safety of the Japanese currency.

 The two main crude market movers today were oversupply from the world's oil producers and a weaker U.S. dollar, said Brian LaRose, a technical analyst with United-ICAP.